Sina247/Pokemon-Cards-with-3D-Effect/README.md

 - 🔥 **3D card effects** : Interactive 3D animations on card hover and flip.
 - 🎴 **Explore Pokémon cards** : Browse a variety of Pokémon with detailed designs.
 - 📱 **Responsive design** : Works smoothly on all devices and screen sizes.
-- 🌐 **Pure HTML, CSS and JavaScript** : Lightweight and beginner-friendly.
+- 🌐 **Pure HTML, CSS and JavaScript** : Lightweight and beginner friendly.
 - 🧩 **Easily extendable** : Add more cards, animations or features effortlessly.